fguillen/FernandoGuillenWebSiteV2/source/_hire_me_content.html.md

 ## What I do

-I specialize in **Full stack web development**.
+I specialize in **Full stack web development**,
-Rails projects maintenance.
+Rails projects maintenance,
-Architecture consulting.
-Technical team leadership.
+architecture consulting and technical team leadership.

 ## What I don't do